 Federal and State Historic Preservation Tax Credits

 North Carolina Historic Preservation Tax Credits.
-The state tax credit program that began in 1998 expired at the end of 2014.
-New state historic preservation tax credits become effective January 1, 2016.
-Temporary rules and forms for the new program will be forthcoming..
+The original state tax credit program began in 1998 but expired at the end of 2014.
+New state historic preservation tax credits became effective January 1, 2016.

 Examples of Photographs to be submitted with your State Residential/Homeowner Historic Rehabilitation Tax Credit Application

 The Economic Impact of the Rehabilitation Investment Tax Credit Program in North Carolina.
 Reviews the contributions of preservation investment tax credits to economic development in North Carolina.